Mongolian Ground Beef Noodles

 FAQ

-- Can I swap in ground turkey or chicken?
+- Can I use ground turkey instead of ground beef?

 Serving Suggestions